BANKEX/asset-toolkit/ISAO/README.md

 In that state administrator can take unclaimed funds of the ISAO contract, such as ETH and related ERC20 token as well as any token that belongs to contract.

 See documentation at https://bankex.github.io/isao-contract/

+This is smart contract for initial smart asset offering (isao).
+See contract source at /contracts/production/ISAOProd/ISAOProd.sol .